a11rew/afrigives/README.md

 Afrigives is a platform that connects donors to fictive charities in Africa in cash and kind.

+## Overview

+This is a monorepo containing the source code for the Afrigives mobile application and website.

+The mobile application is built with [Expo](https://expo.dev/) and [React Native](https://reactnative.dev/).
+The web application is built with [Next.js](https://nextjs.org/) and [Tailwind CSS](https://tailwindcss.com/) for styling, deployed on [Vercel](https://vercel.com/).

+The [Repository Structure](#repo-structure) section below contains more information about the structure of the repository.
+The [Getting Started](#getting-started) section contains instructions for setting up the development environment.

+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

 ## Download

 [Play Store](https://play.google.com/store/apps/details?id=com.afrigives)